CodeLifter-sys/rapidclip-generator/README.md

    ```
 3. Make your changes and submit a pull request detailing your modifications.

-Your help is greatly appreciated to make RapidClip even better!
+Your help is greatly appreciated in making RapidClip even better!

 ---